 “Cost savings are important because we target the poor,” Bernard elaborated.
-“Our housing programme for the poorest in the [Mekong] Delta subsidises VND10,000,000 for each family.
+“Our housing program for the poorest in the [Mekong] Delta subsidizes VND10,000,000 for each family.
 We increase this value to VND15,000,000 if they are willing to use the panels.”

 With more and more locals following suit, he believes the effort will gain traction as people become enlightened about the benefits that go beyond just saving the environment.
 Beyond recycling almost 1 ton of plastic waste for a small house of approximately 30m2, the interior of homes made with recycled panels enjoy average room temperatures that are 2 – 3°C cooler.